MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.142.md

 (b) In the event of loss or damage covered by this policy, we will settle your claim by:

-(1) Multiplying the insured acreage by its respective production guarantee (If there is unharvested acreage in the unit, the harvested and unharvested acreage will be determined separately);
+(1) Multiplying the insured acreage by its respective production guarantee (if there is unharvested acreage in the unit, the harvested and unharvested acreage will be determined separately);

-(2) Multiplying each result in section 11(b)(1) by the respective price election (The price election may be limited as specified in section 3.);
+(2) Multiplying each result in section 11(b)(1) by the respective price election (the price election may be limited as specified in section 2);

 (3) Totaling the results of section 11(b)(2);